jmoniz155/note-taker/README.md

 # note-taker

 ## Description
-This is a simple Note Taker application that allows users to add, view saved notes and also delete the notes if the user don't need that note anymore.
-This application uses an express backend and save and retrieve note data from a JSON file.
+This is a simple Note Taker application that allows users to add, view saved notes and delete the notes.
+This application uses an express backend and a jQuery front end.

 ![](Assets/11-express-homework-demo-01.png)
 ![](Assets/11-express-homework-demo-02.png)